CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Teaching suggests that large letters be three times the size of small letters, but most examples show the size is only doubled.
 Use what works for you.
 Some prefer to write very precisely, others are satisfied by readable.

-Clarey(p3) says "The actual size of the characters may be varied according to circumstances, such as the Goodness fo the light and the writing materials.
+> The actual size of the characters may be varied according to circumstances, such as the Goodness fo the light and the writing materials.
 The minuteness of any kind of writing is limited by the size of the mallest characters.
-In Orthic the small size maybe made as small as desired, and the small circle may be reduced to a dot But it is best ot make the small characters about one-twelfth of an inch long (2.1mm), and the large ones at least twice as big.
+In Orthic the small size maybe made as small as desired, and the small circle may be reduced to a dot But it is best ot make the small characters about one-twelfth of an inch long (2.1mm), and the large ones at least twice as big. -- Clarey: General Rules

 ## A
 A  is a short horizontal connecting stroke.
 It forms the diphthongs  ai,  au,  ay.